BestReviews is reader-supported and may earn an affiliate commission. Details

 27-inch height provides ample volume for longer trips.
 Extendable handle packs flat to keep interior spacious and neat.
 CX system expands while packing and locks compression once closed.
 Opens like a soft-shell for packing convenience.

 Pricey.
 The zippers can be tough to open.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-When purchasing a suitcase, there is a lot more to consider than might first be apparent.
+When purchasing a suitcase, there is a lot more to consider than first meets the eye.
 You obviously want to buy a quality item that holds up through the years and serves you well, but there are a number of other factors that should influence which suitcase you purchase.
-This article will help guide you to the choice that is best for you.

 To check or not to check?
-One of the biggest questions facing airline travelers is whether to carry on their suitcase and cram it into the overhead bin or to check it at the start of their trip.
+One of the biggest questions facing airline travelers when they make plans to get away is whether to carry on their suitcase and cram it into the overhead bin or to check it at the start of their trip.

 Each airline has its own set of rules for what constitutes a carry-on versus a checked piece of luggage.
-In addition, airlines may impose rules about the following:
+In addition, airlines may impose rules on the following:

 If you choose to carry on your luggage, your bag stays with you the entire trip and is less likely to get lost.

 However, if you choose to carry on your luggage, you must be aware of the following: